thisyearnofear/familexyz/docs/HEDERA_INTEGRATION.md

 - Balance tracking and reporting
 - Custom token management

-### Hedera Agent Kit: Plugins

-Our integration layers act as "Plugins" that adapt the core Tools for the specific context of our family agents.

-#### FamilyHederaIntegration Plugin

-Primary integration point for family agents:

-- Processes family interactions with HCS-10 compliance using the Consensus Service Tool.
-- Submits family milestones to consensus.
-- Distributes token rewards automatically via the Token Service Tool.
-- Maintains conversation context.

-#### FamilyHederaMetricsLogger Plugin

-Metrics tracking and logging:

-- Logs sentiment analysis to HCS.
-- Calculates and records family health scores on-chain.
-- Triggers reward calculations and distribution.
-- Collects and logs performance metrics.

-##  executionModes

 ### Execution Modes

 Our system supports dual execution modes, a key feature of the Hedera AI Agent Kit: